File № SCN-2026-01 / A · Cross-border trade

 Not a replacement for a broker

 Final responsibility stays with the qualified specialist.
-This is a copilot that prepares, explains, and accelerates — not a black-box declaration machine.
+This is operator-in-the-loop tooling that prepares, explains, and accelerates — not a black-box declaration machine.

-Anything in pilot or roadmap is labelled that way.
-No fake "already GA" on features still in design-partner build.
+Anything in roadmap is labelled that way.
+No fake "already GA" on features still under co-development.

 Data sensitivity

-Enterprise pilots run on redacted samples under NDA.
-No supplier data, no declaration archive, gets used outside the scope of the pilot.
+Enterprise engagements run on redacted samples under NDA.
+No supplier data or declaration archive is used outside the agreed scope.

 FAQ